So you just got your first guitar, and are looking for a way to learn to play?

 Or you've been playing for a while, and want to take things to the next level?

-Using the best online guitar lessons to learn guitar is a very efficient and cost-effective way to advance your chops, no matter what level you are at.
+Using the best online guitar lessons to learn guitar is a very efficient and cost-effective way to advance your chops, no matter your level.

 I have been playing guitar for 20+ years and teaching for 15+ years.
 I still use online tutorials to learn new things almost every day.

 If you are interested in which guitar teaching websites I use and can honestly recommend, and also which ones I stay away from, read on.

 This turned out to be a pretty long article, so here is a table summarizing the guitar lesson websites I can wholeheartedly recommend to electric and acoustic guitar players alike.

 Yearly: $143.20 after coupon

 |Built into pricing|